Rare Disease Day at Royal Holloway

 Hosted by Royal Holloway University of London

-This special day aims to draw attention to rare diseases and the millions of people who are affected by them, highlighting the need for more research and funding to help people affected and their families.
-We hope you will be able to join us as we celebrate our 10th annual Rare Disease Day!
+Rare Disease Day aims to draw attention to rare diseases and the millions of people who are affected by them, highlighting the need for more research and funding to help people affected and their families.

 In Europe, a rare disease is defined as one with an incidence of less than 1 in 2,000 people.
 While each of them is rare, there are 6-8,000 rare diseases, which together affect 3.5 million people in the UK, taking 20% of all health care costs.
 Rare diseases are a serious public health concern and an international priority, but unfortunately often very little is known about them by health professionals and the public alike.